Early

 Level I

-During year one of Early Childhood Education, the focus will be on developing a fundamental understanding of early childhood education and preparing for work in the field of Early Childhood.
 The work of an early childhood educator is creative and intentional.
-Learning how to support the growth and development of young children through developmentally appropriate play experiences and practices enhances the success of the new early childhood educator.
-Course content includes designing, implementing, and assessing early childhood environments and creating lesson plans and program materials.
-Topics include the history of early childhood education, advocacy, family-centered early childhood education, curriculum models, and the development of the self as a professional.
-During the second semester, students will explore the young child's development and utilze previously learned content to intentionally support the growth and development of the children.
+Learning how to support the growth and development of young children through developmentally appropriate play experiences and practices enhances the success of the new early childhood environments and creating lesson plans and program materials.
+Understanding, observing, and assessing the development of young children.
+Students will understand the importance of observation and assessment and explore various observation techniques and screening tools.
+Topics include the history of early childhood education, advocacy, family-centered early childhood education, program and curriculum models, and the development of the self as a professional.
 Students are required to participate in fieldwork at local early childhood education programs.

 Level II

-Building on the learning during Early Childhood Education I, in this course students will develop an understanding of the child with diverse abilities.
-Course content includes: Students will understand the importance of observation and assessment and explore various observation techniques and screening tools.
-Topics include developmental theories, history, philosophy, legislation, recommended practices for supporting children with diverse abilities, family-centered practice, early intervention, at-risk populations, inclusion, and referrals.
-The second semester will unite the two years as students develop effective communication and relationship-building skills with colleagues, children, and families.
-Students will complete a capstone project.
-After completing the two years of study, students will be prepared to work as assistant teachers in early childhood education classrooms.
-Students are required to participate in fieldwork at local early childhood education programs.
+In this course, students will explore the atypical development of the young child from conception to age eight and effective communication with children, families, colleagues, and the community.
+Course content includes: Students will understand the history and legal requirements when working with a child with diverse abilities.
+Topics include developmental theories, history, philosophy, legislation, and the recommended practices for supporting children with diverse abilities, family-centered practice, early intervention, at-risk populations, inclusion, and referrals.
+With completion and one year of experience working with groups of young children, students will be eligible for work as an assistant teacher in an early childhood education program after graduation.
+Students are required to particpate in fieldwork at local early childhood education programs.
+Completion of this two-year program satisfies a social studies equivalent.

 For more detailed information go to our Program of Study.